Probing Dec-POMDP Reasoning in Cooperative MARL

 Results

-% of scenarios whose tested IPPO/MAPPO policy behaviours are flagged by each diagnostic decision rule.
+% of scenarios whose tested IPPO/MAPPO rollout behaviours are flagged by each diagnostic decision rule.
 Colour intensity ∝ fraction.
 Click any block to unpack the result.

 43% show memory-relevant gains